doongeon/good-filings/README.md

 Claude will automatically:

 1. Download the requested SEC filing
-2. Convert it to markdown format
+2. Convert it to markdown format (default: llama-cloud, can use docling by specifying `engine="docling"`)
+3. For large files (>100KB), content is cached and retrieved in 100KB segments
-3. Provide a summary or return the content
+4. Provide a summary or return the content

+**Note about large files:** When processing very large PDFs, the markdown content is cached and Claude will automatically retrieve it in chunks using the `get_markdown_segment` tool.
+This prevents MCP response size limits.